FEATURED CREDIT CARDS

 The challenges typically fall into two categories: educational lessons and behavioral actions.

-These usually involve reading a short article or watching a brief video within the app and then answering a few quick questions to confirm understanding.
+These involve reading a short article or watching a brief video and answering a few quick questions to confirm understanding.

-• "What is a FICO Score?"
-Read a short explanation of how a credit score is calculated and answer a simple quiz.
+• "What is a FICO Score?" – Read a short explanation of how a credit score is calculated and complete a quiz.

-• "The Power of Budgeting" Explore basic budgeting principles and how to track your spending.
+• "The Power of Budgeting" – Explore basic budgeting principles and tracking spending.

-These tasks require the user to take a specific action related to their account management.
+These tasks require users to take specific actions related to their account management.

-• "Set up Autopay" Complete the action of setting up automatic minimum or full payments for the next month.
+• "Set up AutoPay" – Enable automatic minimum or full payments for the next month.

-• "Add a Backup Payment Method" Link a second bank account to the app in case the primary account is low on funds.
+• "Add a Backup Payment Method" – Link a second bank account to ensure funds availability.

-• "Make an On-Time Payment" Successfully pay your bill on or before the due date for a set period.
+• "Make an On-Time Payment" – Pay your bill on or before the due date for a set period.

-The Arro Card's in-app challenges are part of its gamified approach to financial literacy and responsible credit use.
-They are short, bite-sized lessons and actions designed to teach healthy habits while instantly rewarding the user with credit limit increases or potential APR reductions.
+The Arro Card's challenges are short, bite-sized lessons and actions designed to teach healthy habits while instantly rewarding users with credit limit increases or potential APR reductions.

-• Setting up a backup payment method: One specific action mentioned is setting up a backup bank account or payment method within the app, which can earn the user a small credit limit increase (e.g., $10) and helps prevent missed payments.
+• Setting up a backup payment method: Linking a backup bank account can earn a small credit limit increase (e.g., $10) and helps prevent missed payments.

-• Completing financial education lessons: The app contains short videos and articles on various topics.
-Examples of topics include:
+• Completing financial education lessons: The app contains short videos and articles on topics including:

 • Budgeting basics